How can systems designed to be neutral and fair still discriminate? What happens when algorithms are biased, and how can we fix these problems?

 Technical Approaches to Bias Reduction

 There are several technical ways to reduce bias.
 These include pre-processing, in-processing, and post-processing techniques.
+Each of these approaches plays a critical role in ensuring that AI systems function fairly and equitably across diverse populations, thereby minimizing the risk of perpetuating existing inequalities.

 Pre-processing Techniques